If you are having trouble uploading files or folders, please try the following troubleshooting steps:

 - A smaller bandwidth results in a longer time that it takes Internet data to transfer on your web browser.

-Box offers multiple endpoints to make sure your uploads are taking the most efficient route.
+Box offers multiple endpoints to make sure your uploads (and downloads) are taking the most efficient route.
 See our announcement: Box expands its Global Network Presence